defold/doc/docs/en/tutorials/shadertoy.md

 ---
 title: Shadertoy to Defold tutorial
-brief: In this tutorial we will convert a shader from shadertoy.com to Defold.
+brief: In this tutorial you will convert a shader from shadertoy.com to Defold.
 ---

 # Shadertoy tutorial